JacopoLevati-Creator/Limitless-Wheels/README.md

 ## Design Process

-[_Add evidence on the general overview of how you planned, designed, and developed your project, including the goals, challenges, and solutions._]

-For example:

-- User Persona: A description of your target user, their needs, motivations, and pain points, and how your project addresses them.
-- User Journey: A visualization of how your user interacts with your project, from the initial trigger to the final outcome, and what emotions they experience along the way.
-- Wireframes and Prototypes: A collection of sketches, mockups, or prototypes that show the layout, structure, and functionality of your project, and how you tested and iterated on them.

 Many wheelchair users face challenges when adapting to everyday life.
 They need to practice mobility and interaction within their living spaces while maintaining independence.
 The lack of engaging, hands-free virtual rehabilitation tools motivated the development of this experience.

 ### Brainstorming

 The initial idea was to create a virtual reality experience specifically designed for wheelchair users.
 At first, I considered managing movement through a controller.
 However, this approach had significant limitations: it required the user to dedicate one hand solely to navigation, which not only restricted their interaction with the virtual environment but also undermined the immersive nature of the experience.

 After reflecting on this challenge, I realized that allowing users to have both hands free would greatly enhance the experience.
 This led me to explore eye-tracking technology as a potential solution for movement control.
 By leveraging eye-tracking, users could navigate the virtual environment seamlessly without physical constraints, making the experience more intuitive and immersive.